14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 > Cloud Computing will take Machine Learning mainstream

-## Robots and Artifical Intelligence
+## Robots and Artificial Intelligence

 The robots are here.
 They might not look like the one in the movies.
 They usually perform limited number of tasks and look a bit less cooler.